b-rbmp/NexxGate/README.md

 The NexxGate project consists of three main components: the Cloud Server, the Edge Server and the ESP32 Node.
 The Cloud Server is responsible for managing users, access lists, and logs, being composed of a backend server and a frontend web interface.
 The Backend Server is implemented using FastAPI (Python), while the Frontend is implemented using React (JavaScript).
 The Data is stored in a PostgreSQL database, and the communication between the Cloud Server and the Edge Servers is done using MQTT with TLS encryption and also HTTPS.

 The Edge Server is responsible for managing the access control devices (ESP32 Nodes) in a local network, ensuring that the devices can operate autonomously even when the Cloud Server is offline.
 The Edge Server is implemented using Python, and multiples Edge Servers can be deployed in the same Edge Network to provide redundancy and fault tolerance.
 Edge Servers can cooperate with each other to define the access list and ensure that the devices can authenticate users even when the Cloud Server is down.
 It also implements a unique key lockout mechanism to prevent unauthorized access through cloned NFC tags and provides a SHA-256 digital signature to allow the ESP32 nodes to verify the authenticity and integrity of the cached UID list.

+For every local edge network, a mosquitto MQTT broker is deployed to handle the communication between the Edge Servers and the ESP32 Nodes.
+The Edge Servers communicate with the Cloud Server using a cloud MQTT broker, which is responsible for handling the communication between the Cloud Server and the Edge Servers, which was deployed using HiveMQ Cloud.

 The ESP32 Node is the access control device that interacts with the NFC tags/cards and communicates with the Edge Server to authenticate users.
 The ESP32 Node is implemented using ESP-IDF (C), and it uses the ESP32's NFC capabilities to read the NFC tags/cards.
 The ESP32 Node stores a rolling list of recent and frequent user credentials, ensuring that it can authenticate known users even when the Edge Server is offline.
 The ESP32 Node also implements an energy-saving mode to reduce energy consumption during idle times.
 The communication between the ESP32 Node and the Edge Server is done using MQTT with TLS encryption.
 It has a signature verification mechanism to ensure the authenticity and integrity of the cached UID list by using the public key of the Edge Server to verify the signature sent along with the Access List.
 For the Prototype, the ESP32 Node is connected to a relay module and a Solenoid Lock to simulate the door lock mechanism.